 A compressed air aftercooler has three primary functions:

-- Reduce compressed air moisture level
+- Reduce the moisture in compressed air

 - Protect downstream equipment from excessive heat and moisture